SymfonyCasts/asset-mapper/sfcasts/deploy-config.md

 # Configuring the Platform.sh Deploy

-We just deploy a semi-working version of our site to platform.sh!
+We just deployed a semi-working version of our site to platform.sh!
 All it took was one command to bootstrap a few config files and another to create the project inside of platform.sh.

 But... we had some errors and warnings along the way.
 On top of the output, we see a warning about using an old composer version.
-In a minute, we'll see how and *why* composer is used at all in our deploy.
-But when it is, for *some* reason, it uses an old version of Composer.
+In a minute, we'll see how and *why* composer is used during the deploy.
+But when it is, for *some* reason, it's currently using an old version of Composer.

 Fortunately, it warns us *and* tells us how to fix it.

 ## .platform.app.yaml and How Deploying Works

-Copy this `dependencies` linee.
+Copy this `dependencies` line.
 Then, open `.platform.app.yaml`. *This* is the main deploy file: almost every deploy tweak you'll make will be made here.
 And, it comes with quite a lot of documentation!

 There are two steps to the deploy process.
-The first is the `build` step where it's *building* your code... you can think of this like a step that prepares all of the physical *files* that your project needs.
-Once the `build` step is done, it spins up a container, puts the files inside and then runs the second and final part of the process, the `deploy` step.
+The first is the `build` step where it's *building* your code: you can think of this as the step that prepares all the physical *files* that your project needs.
+Once the `build` step is done, it spins up a container, puts the files inside and then runs the second and final part of the process: the `deploy` step.
 This is where you can run some final commands.

 See these `symfony-build` and `symfony-deploy` scripts?
 These are pre-made scripts that contain *most* of what your app needs to deploy.
-If you downloaded them and opened them up, you'd see things like running `composer install`, warming up the cache with `cache:warmup` and running database migrations.
-And we can add custom stuff above or below.
+If you downloaded them and opened them up, you'd see things like running `composer install`, warming up the cache and running database migrations.
+We can add custom stuff above or below.

 The config has `mounts` - for directories that you want to keep persistent between deploys - PHP extensions, your PHP version, and quite a bit more.

 ## Using a Newer Composer Version

-Anywhere inside of here, paste the `dependencies` line... and make sure it's not indented.
-Just like that, we're using Composer version 2.
+Anywhere inside, paste the `dependencies` line... and make sure it's not indented.

+And just like that, we're using Composer version 2.

 ## Setting up the Database Serve